eHabitat/ehabitat/docs/source/contributing/content_structure.md

 In depth explanations
 : Diátaxis explanation content.

-## TimeXAI Project website
+## eHabitat Project website
 It is the block formed by the navbar sections `Community`, `About Us` and by the homepage.

-It's audience is anyone interested in the TimeXAI project.
+It's audience is anyone interested in the eHabitat project.
 This can well be users or contributors but it could also be someone who is neither.
 It has also no relation to any practical craft and does not follow Diátaxis at all.

-It should contain all the information related to the TimeXAI community, meeting places (online of physical), shared resources, related projects and communities; and to the project itself, its members, its roadmap, its procedures...
+It should contain all the information related to the eHabitat community, meeting places (online of physical), shared resources, related projects and communities; and to the project itself, its members, its roadmap, its procedures...